NJ Lemon Law FAQ

-If you are having problems with any vehicle, consult a NJ Lemon Law lawyer immediately.
+If you are having problems with any vehicle, consult a Lemon Law lawyer immediately.

-Does the New Jersey Lemon Law cover used vehicles (cars, personal trucks, motorcycles)?
+Does the Lemon Law cover used vehicles (cars, personal trucks, motorcycles)?

 While there is a New Jersey Used Car Lemon Law, it only applies to dealerships.
 The NJ Used Car Lemon Law does not apply to manufacturers or warrantors.